Navigating Life with Lupus: Securing Your Window Tint Exemption

 Questions Your Doctor May Ask About Lupus (Systemic Lupus Erythematosus)

-How often do you experience fatigue or joint pain?
+How often do you experience flare-ups?

 Frequently Asked Questions